tmurphree/portfolio-dashboard-front-end/README.md

 * Tag a security as needing monitoring and set thresholds for it.
 Show the security against the specified thresholds in the "Monitored securities" page.
 * Allow users to log in with Google or a local username / password.
 * Allow logged-in users to save portfolios.
+* Automatically update asset allocations and friendly names based on a symbol.

 ## Known issues
 * The file name for 'App.vue' is capitalized and the other .vue files are all lowercase.
 I encountered a bug where the project wouldn't load consistently if I followed the all-lowercase naming convention on that file.
 I'll submit an issue on this when I have the time.